Checking read/write success

 Read Errors

-This initial version treats all read() errors as unrecoverable and getMessage() return an error state.
-But not all error codes need to result in a failure.
-So in this section I will go through some of the error codes and give some potentially actions.
-In a subsequent articles I may revise these actions as we cover more complex ways of interacting with sockets.
+returns an error state.
+However, not all error codes need to result in a failure.
+So, in this section, I will go through some of the error codes and give some potential actions.
+In subsequent articles, I may revise these actions as we cover more complex ways of interacting with sockets.

 The following errors are the result of programming bugs and should not happen in production.

 [EBADF] fildes is not a valid file or socket descriptor open for reading.
-[EFAULT] Buf points outside the allocated address space.
-[EINVAL] The pointer associated with fildes was negative.
-[ENXIO] A requested action cannot be performed by the device.

-The following errors are potentially recoverable from.
+The following errors are potentially recoverable.

 [ECONNRESET] The connection is closed by the peer during a read attempt on a socket.
-[ENOTCONN] A read is attempted on an unconnected socket.

 The following error codes are recoverable from.

-[EAGAIN] The file was marked for non-blocking I/O, and no data were ready to be read.
+[EAGAIN] The file was marked for non-blocking I/O,

-[EINTR] A read from a slow device was interrupted before any data arrived by the delivery of a signal.
+[EINTR] A read from a slow device was interrupted before

 getMessage() Improved